kainze/iu-cloud-programming/README.md

 terraform apply
 ```

+Copy the network ID from the output and save it for later.

 ### ✅ Check Kubernetes Cluster Status

 The cluster configuration is complete only after the worker nodes successfully join the master.
 Wait about 1 minute after terraform apply finishes for the agent services to start and join.